 Now what if I told you, there is a technique to bring some curve based into your modeling workflow, mix it with traditional polygons, use most of the polygonal tools on it.
 And its in vanilla blender since 2.4x versions, and hidden in plain sight...and is just a switch in mind on how you approach things ?

 Its plain simple, best explained by when you see the 2D elements of 3D Shapes: The 2D representation of a nurb is a Curve

 The 2D Representation of a Polygon is an edge

 The 2D Representation of a subdivided polygon is.. well a subdivided edge

 I could stop here, just extrude a point to an edge, apply a subdivision modifier to it and generate your shapes. . use subdivided edges in you workflow as you would use curves.
-Since most applications do not support loose edges, or do not subdivide them, it is a pretty unique feature to blender.
+Since most applications do not support loose edges, or do not subdivide them, this is a pretty unique feature to blender.